Aidar5/nattoeng/docs/source/book/10_useful_functions/sorted.rst

     In [8]: sorted(string_to_sort)
     Out[8]: [' ', 'g', 'g', 'i', 'l', 'n', 'n', 'o', 'r', 's', 't']

-If you pass a dictionary to sorted() the function will return the sorted list of keys:
+If you pass a dictionary to sorted() the function will return sorted list of keys:

 .. code:: python